 Bowflex is a big name in the home gym space, and the Blaze provides over 60 exercises all from the convenience of one machine.
-It features 210-pound power rod resistance (upgradable to 310 or 410) plus a sliding seat rail for aerobic rowing and leg presses.
-It also provides seven trainer-written workouts to help you get to know the machine and a customizable cable and pulley position.
+It features 210-pound power rod resistance (upgradable to 310 or 410 pounds) plus a sliding seat rail for aerobic rowing and leg presses.
+It also offers seven trainer-written workouts to help you get to know the machine and a customizable cable and pulley position.
 The bench folds up for storage, and wheels make it easy to move.

 If you don’t have space for a machine, there’s a lot you can do with resistance and your own bodyweight.
 The TRX system uses your bodyweight with a suspension workout system that stores in a drawer.
 It features multiple anchors for a variety of positions and a complete booklet with two bonus workouts to get you started.
 The app gives you full access to every created workout, and a single anchor system makes for quick assembly and disassembly.